AceRNorth/gdsims-gui/README.md

 2. Select an output data destination directory and choose the name for your simulation before clicking Run.
 The interface will give updates on the simulation’s progress whilst it’s running, and plotting options will become available upon completion of the simulation.

-   Note: By default, the output files will be created in the ```_internal``` directory.
+   Note: By default, the output files will be created in the ```_internal``` subdirectory for Windows, and in the app's ```Contents/Frameworks/``` subdirectory for Mac.
+You can access the app's contents on Mac by right-clicking on the GDSiMS app in your Applications directory and choosing "Show Package Contents".

-3. Choose from the tabs to view different plot and animation options, interact via the plot sidebar to select plotting parameters and click Plot or Play to update the canvas.
+4. Choose from the tabs to view different plot and animation options, interact via the plot sidebar to select plotting parameters and click Plot or Play to update the canvas.

 ![GDSiMS_GUI_snapshot](https://github.com/user-attachments/assets/7b1cd53d-ab03-4e9b-adec-adc0c0ca0b77)